xawos/WACT/README.md

 Keep in mind that unprivileged users can only run below port 1024 in Linux by default.

 ## Does it log?
-Yep, in 2 different files:
+Yep, in the following file:
-	- `logs/log.txt`    logs all the commands entered, with prefixed IP
+	- `logs/log.txt`    logs all the commands entered, with prefixed IP, just to add another service logging user activity :P
-	- `logs/ips.log`    for a list of only the IPs of the logins, just to have another service exposed on the internet tracking users.

 This whole thingy was built in a weekend plus a couple of hours, so don't judge :P

-Based freely on [cheeseandcereal](https://github.com/cheeseandcereal)'s [fake-ssh](https://github.com/cheeseandcereal/fake-ssh), just like the following image (and as you may notice not the above one):
+Based freely on [cheeseandcereal](https://github.com/cheeseandcereal)'s [fake-ssh](https://github.com/cheeseandcereal/fake-ssh), just like the following image (but not the above one, you may notice the different hosts/usernames lol):

 ![Scan](images/nmap.png "Spoofed Banner")